mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

-In this example here, we can see that Dave, with his title of CEO, has this list of direct reports, Eliot, Meagan, Carlos, Richard, and Kristen.
+In this example here, we can see that *Dev*, with his title of *CEO*, has this list of *direct reports, Eliot, Meagan, Carlos, Richard, and Kristen*.
 With this structure, getting immediate children can be achieved by a single operation.

-If I find documents where name equals Dave I immediately get its full list of direct reports.

-So a level down from Dave.
+If I find documents where *name equals Dev*, I immediately get its full list of direct reports.
+So a level down from *Dev*.
 But getting the full tree to its last element requires something more elaborate.

-And again, $graphLookup is here for the rescue with one single operation.
+And again, *$graphLookup* is here for the rescue with one single operation.

 In this scenario, we changed the document schema starring the immediate child references, again, on direct_reports.